MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-view-table-data.md

 -   In a production environment, administrators and support can run a table directly from the client by appending the URL in the browser.

--   In a development environment, in addition to running a table directly from the client, developers can launch a table automatically when they publish/debug an AL project in Visual Studio.
+-   In a development environment, in addition to running a table directly from the client, developers can launch a table automatically when they publish/debug an AL project from Visual Studio.

 > [!NOTE]
 > The table appears as read-only in the client, so modifications cannot be made.

+> [!IMPORTANT]
+> Data in the tables can be sensitive.
+Be sure to follow your organizations guidelines for handling such data.

 ## Required permissions
 Whether running the table directly from the client or from Visual Code, your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] user account must have the following permissions: